Ex-Muslims: Sri Lanka

 In Sri Lanka, 9.7% of the population is Muslim.
 Due to the social taboo on leaving Islam, the Council of Ex-Muslims of Sri Lanka was founded in secret in 2016.
 Members of the organisation hold meetings in hiding.
 In June 2019, Rishvin Ismath decided to come forward as a spokesperson for the Council in order to denounce government-approved and distributed textbooks for Muslim students which stated that apostates from Islam should be killed.
 Ismath subsequently received several death threats.

 Southeast Asia

 In Malaysia, the pro-moderation group G25 stated in January 2020 that, while they do not advocate apostasy, they supported doing away with anti-apostasy laws.
 In 2017 Malaysian government investigated a group of atheist republic chapter members in Kuala Lumpur and declared atheism to be unconstitutional.
 Indonesian Atheist Facebook page was started in 2008, face to face gatherings of atheists were started in 2011 in Jakarta Indonesian atheist 'Karina'.
 Atheist republic chapter in Jakarta Indonesia also had to self-censor their activism further under pressure of blasphemy laws.

 Apostasy and blasphemy laws

-In July 2020, the Sudanese transitional government abolished the death penalty for apostasy from Islam in Sudan.
+In July 2020, the Sudanese transitional government penalty on the apostates in Sudan.